 Enjoy a leisurely meal as close as you can get to the Falls!
 On the upper level of Table Rock, the newly renovated Elements on the Falls Restaurant features a fun, relaxing atmosphere and open-flame cooking.
 Access to window-side seating is available through a stair lift.

-Maid of the Mist: Don't miss a thrilling boat ride into the spray and the mist of the Falls!
-Further information regarding the boat ride may be obtained by directly contacting the Maid of the Mist at www.maidofthemist.com.
+Hornblower Niagara Cruises: Don't miss a thrilling boat ride into the spray and the mist of the Falls!
+Further information regarding the boat ride may be obtained by directly contacting the Hornblower Niagara Cruises at www.niagaracruises.com

 White Water Walk: Discover raging whitewater from a boardwalk that is deep in the Great Gorge, right beside the rushing class 6 rapids.
 An elevator will take you to the walkways along the water’s edge.